sgmurphy/wordpress-plugins/ml-slider/readme.txt

 == Description ==

 With MetaSlider, you can create a powerful, SEO-optimized slider, slideshow, carousel, or gallery in minutes.
 MetaSlider is world’s #1 responsive WordPress slider plugin.
-MetaSlider is the best choice for image, photo, video (YouTube, Vimeo, local, and external), layer, HTML, WooCommerce product, and post feed sliders!
+MetaSlider is the best choice for image, photo, video (YouTube, Vimeo, local, and external), layer, WooCommerce product, and post feed sliders!

 [youtube https://www.youtube.com/watch?v=yuRh0FsanaY]

-### Overview
+### Introducing MetaSlider

 With MetaSlider and [MetaSlider Pro](https://www.metaslider.com/upgrade/), WordPress’s most popular slider plugin, enhancing your blog or website couldn’t be easier!
 Simply select images, photos, videos and more from your WordPress Media Library, and drag-and-drop them into place.
 You can then set the slide captions, links, and SEO fields, and more.

 MetaSlider slideshows, carousels, sliders and galleries are compatible with the WordPress Block Editor (Gutenberg), plus all page-builder plugins, from Elementor and Beaver Builder to Visual Composer and Divi.

-### Sliders For Site Owners

-With MetaSlider’s intuitive and simple interface, you can easily create beautiful sliders, slideshows, carousels, and galleries to showcase your images, photographs, videos, latest work, or products from your online store.
-Plus, MetaSlider’s built-in SEO features ensure that people will have no trouble finding your site and the sliders, slide shows, galleries, and carousels that you create!

-### Sliders For Developers

-MetaSlider gives access to much of its functionality through WordPress filters and actions, so you can customize MetaSlider just the way you want.
-You can feel confident that when your clients take over, they’ll easily be able to maintain the sliders, slideshows, carousels and galleries you’ve created.

-### Sliders For Theme Developers

-You can make your theme more engaging with MetaSlider.
-You can use MetaSlider’s powerful filters and actions to perfectly customize MetaSlider to your WordPress theme.
-MetaSlider supports any content type that your users might want, including images, photos, videos (YouTube, Vimeo, local and external videos), layer slides, HTML, WooCommerce products, and more.

-### MetaSlider Pro
+### Introducing MetaSlider Pro

 If you’re looking for further customization, [MetaSlider Pro](https://www.metaslider.com/upgrade/) offers even more powerful features.